National Disability Insurance Scheme

 - Sharing APodA's social media posts and commenting to raise awareness

-- Providing a real-world story of a participant impacted by the changes
+- Providing a case study of a participant impacted by the changes

 - Write directly to your Local Member of Parliament.
-APodA members can use this letter template and policy brief to assist in their engagement (you must be logged in to download the letter template and policy brief).
+APodA members can use this letter template and policy brief to assist in their engagement (you must be logged in to download the letter template and policy brief.
+Also note, the word doc letter template will automatically download to your device upon clicking).
 The APodA team can provide a briefing if you secure a meeting.

 - Emailing advocacy@podiatry.org.au to get involved.